 Again, this is a good idea to do perhaps just once a year.
 Arrange a day trip to the seaside or other attraction for all your dads, their wives/partners and their children.
 Each family can be responsible for their own packed lunch, travel, and so on, but you can plan some suitable games that everyone who wants to can join in.

 Is there an opportunity to organise or to invite your dads along to a really well-organised, non-cringy event with an evangelistic element?
 How about going en masse to an Alpha supper - this might open the door for some of the dads to attend an Alpha course?
 Or, perhaps there are men's breakfasts running in your area with well-known Christian speakers.
 Maybe there is someone in your church who you can work with to put on a really interesting evening.

 Men are often naturally competitive, so if you set a challenge (a bike ride, a fun run, a mountain hike, and so on), it may capture their imagination.
-You can combine this with fundraising for your group, for your church, for a local or national charity and/or even for the national Who Let The Dads Out? ministry.
-More ideas on how to get your dads 'up for a challenge'.
+You can combine this with fundraising for your group, for your church, for a local charity or for Care for the Family.

 Who Let The Dads Out? is a thriving and growing network in the UK and abroad.
 You don't need to be running or attending a group to link in with the network through any of our social media forums.

-Our Facebook group, Twitter feed and/or quarterly newsletter are all just a click away.
+Our Facebook page and group, Twitter feed and/or quarterly newsletter are all just a click away.
 Find out more information on our Join our network page.